carjed/doomsayer/README.md

 #### Write only M matrix with custom name
 `-m [MMATRIXNAME], --mmatrixname [MMATRIXNAME]` **(optional)**

-This option allows you to specify a custom name for the mutation spectra matrix file.
+This parameter allows you to specify a custom name for the mutation spectra matrix file.
 This option was included for cases where large datasets are spread across several files and we wish to take advantage of the [aggregation](#) functionality of Doomsayer.
 Note that using this option will force Doomsayer to skip the NMF decomposition and generation of keep/drop lists.

 ### Other optional settings